MarcusHoltz/marcusholtz.github.io/_posts/2025-12-21-grafana-alloy-loki-docker-monitoring-and-alerts.md

 5. Run `1_permissions_init_for_project.sh`
 6. Run `docker-compose up -d`

-When moving to the next step: delete the working folder and repeat this process.
+When moving to the next step - delete the working folder and repeat this process.

 * * *